 Peer-to-peer payments in the Middle East is broken

-We bet it’s happened one too many times were you’ve had dinner with friends, someone picks up the bill for convenience sake, and then asks everyone to transfer them their share.
-Seems pretty easy, right?
+We bet it’s happened one too many times where you’ve had dinner with friends, someone picks up the bill for convenience's sake, and then asks everyone to transfer them their share.
+It seems pretty easy, right?

 But then you need to chase your friend down for their bank account details, go online and add them, sometimes even wait 24 hours for your bank to clear them as a beneficiary and then transfer to them what you owe them.
 Suddenly this is not so easy any more.